-As a whole, the probability of rabbit is much lower than the 10th selected classes.
-Thus, these AI architectures did not progressively see a rabbit in the lunar images.
-However, there are several exceptions.
-In the case of image C, CLIP judged that the probability of rabbit was $\sim$0.02, which comes to the second probable class (Table \ref{imagenet}).
-In this case, the probability of the Angora class was significantly high ($\sim$0.018), which increased the probability of the rabbit class.
-This image has a large area of maria.
-In addition, the pattern is blurred.
-Thus this image might be similar to the texture of Angora.
-However, CLIP also outputs a relatively high probability of the rabbit class at image B, comparable to the seventh class (Table \ref{imagenet}).
-In addition to CLIP, ConvNeXt also judged that the probability of rabbit was comparable to the 10th class, Ping-pong ball, at image D. Considering that there are 1000 classes in ImageNet 1K, although rabbit was not the most probable object, AI sometimes judged that the lunar surface was not so different from the shape of rabbit.
-For our imagination to be induced, relatively probable classes (not the best probable class) play an important role because the best class is too similar to imagine another object.
-The class with the highest probability should be regarded as the "same" object rather than the "similar" one.
-The fact that the rabbit class was sometimes selected with relatively high probability implies that the pattern of the lunar image has the potential to induce an imagination of rabbit.
-There might be several ancient people who imagined a rabbit when they looked at the Moon.
-In contrast to AI, humans can talk with each other using language.
-Once people are told that the surface of the Moon resembles a rabbit by others, they can begin to see a rabbit.
-In other words, we can change our architecture by communication.
+Overall, the probability of the “rabbit” class was much lower than that of the top 10 selected classes.
+This indicates that the AI architectures did not consistently interpret the lunar images as resembling a rabbit.
+However, there were some exceptions.
+In the case of image C, CLIP assigned a “rabbit” probability of approximately 0.02, making it the second-most probable class (Table \ref{imagenet}).
+Here, the “Angora” class probability was notably high ($\sim$0.018), contributing to the overall probability for the rabbit class.
+This image features a large area of lunar maria with a blurred pattern, potentially resembling the texture of Angora fur.
+Additionally, CLIP assigned a relatively high probability to the “rabbit” class in image B, placing it among the seventh-most probable classes (Table \ref{imagenet}).
+ConvNeXt also assessed the probability of “rabbit” in image D, finding it comparable to the tenth class, “Ping-pong ball.”
+Given the 1000 classes in ImageNet 1K, these results suggest that, although “rabbit” was not typically the most probable class, the AI sometimes judged the lunar surface as not entirely dissimilar from a rabbit’s shape.
+For imagination to be sparked, relatively probable classes (not necessarily the top class) play an essential role, as the top-ranked class may be too similar to invite associations with other objects.
+The highest-probability class is typically seen as the “same” object rather than a “similar” one.
+The selection of the rabbit class with a relatively high probability implies that the lunar pattern may indeed have the potential to evoke a rabbit-like image.
+Unlike AI, humans can communicate through language.
+Once someone tells others that the surface of the Moon resembles a rabbit, this suggestion may influence others to begin seeing a rabbit.
+In this way, humans can adapt their “architectures” or mental frameworks through communication.

-Of course, the dynamic pattern (behavior) cannot be ruled out in order for a particular object to be related to the Moon.
-As cultural anthropologists indicate, ancient people must have been attracted by the cyclic change of the Moon and rabbit's fertility.
+Of course, the dynamic pattern (behavior) cannot be ruled out when a particular object is linked to the Moon.
+As cultural anthropologists have indicated, ancient people were likely attracted to the cyclic changes of the Moon and the fertility of rabbits.
 The relationship between static and dynamic (shape and behavior) similarities is discussed below.